 An estimated 3,222 log truck loads would be required to haul off harvested timber as proposed under Alternative 3.
 Though haul volume would be greater under this alternative, because per unit volume would be less, the routes would include less truck traffic over stream crossings then would occur in Alternative two (i.e. the additional volume is coming from upland routes and units that are not included or are reduced in Alt 2).
 For this reason, potential sediment contribution to streams would be slightly less, estimated to be 4,873 lbs, or roughly 2.3 cubic yards of sediment.
-As in Alternative 2, much of this total would be input into the Forest and Wagner Creek sub-watersheds (Selection of any of the action alternatives would result in small inputs of fine sediment/turbidity to aquatic habitats in certain Analysis Area streams resulting from log haul.
-Effects to aquatic habitat and water quality are similar by alternative; only the magnitude of sediment anticipated to be contributed by haul would vary by alternative.
-Table 3-8 displays the differences in expected sediment contributions from haul by alternative.
-Sediment/turbidity inputs would be highest under Alternative 2, and lowest under Alternative 4, reflective of the lower volume of timber harvest and associated hauling proposed under Alternative 4.
-Under each of the action alternatives, sediment inputs would be concentrated in the Forest Creek and Wagner Creek sub-watersheds due to the higher amounts of hydrologically connected haul routes and haul volume that would occur within these areas.
+As in Alternative 2, much of this total would be input into the Forest and Wagner Creek sub-watersheds (Table 3-8).